 Apply for Financial Aid - The NDSCS school code for FAFSA is 002996.
 Click here for more details.

 Claim Your Account to access CampusConnection - When you receive your admission letter and student EMPL ID number, you need to "Claim Your Account" to obtain a User ID and password to log into CampusConnection.
 Visit CampusConnection Help for more information and follow the instructions.

 Access your NDSCS email account and Activate your Online Services - You may already have email from NDSCS!
-It is essential that students check their NDSCS email account regularly as this is the official mode of communication used by the College.
-Instructions to activate your services and access your email can be found at www.ndscs.edu/IT-Setup.
+It is essential that students check their NDSCS email account regularly as this is the official mode of communication used by the College and for NDSCS Online classes.
+Instructions to activate your services and access your email are at www.ndscs.edu/IT-Setup.

 Register for Classes - Students register for classes through the CampusConnection system.

 -Check out the online course schedule.

 -Be sure to work with your program advisor to help plan your schedule each semester.

 -Refer to the CampusConnection Help Guide for instructions to add/drop classes, update your personal information, view your final grades and more.

 Order Books - Books are required for online classes and can be purchased online at www.ndscs.edu/bookstore.

 -NOTE: If your courses use a Pearson MyLab, you must purchase the access code and/or textbook from the NDSCS Bookstore in order for the code to work in your online course.